-Ever enter the bedroom and realize you still have to put on bedsheets, pillowcases and a comforter cover before you can crash for the night?
+Ever enter the bedroom and realize you still have to make the bed before you can crash for the night?
 Making sleep simpler, one cushion at a time, this design may be the simplest do-it-yourself bed ever conceived.

 Created by textile designer Linda Topic for a competition, this is a semi-serious look at an easy alternative to complex and costly wooden frames.
 Hard to say how well the super-soft approach would work for less-tolerant backs, but the idea is genuinely ingenious.

-If any of this looks familiar, it may be because Dornob covered something quite similar once before – the work of Christian Hoegner which provides a colorful contrast to this bed in the form of a couch composed entirely of cushions.
+If any of this looks familiar, it may be because Dornob covered something quite similar once before – the work of Christian Hoegner which provides an all-white contrast to this bed in the form of a couch composed entirely of cushions.
+Christian’s sofa sleeper uses smaller cushions to achieve a similar effect as “The Bed”, but for use as a couch instead of a bed.